Nice to meet you.

 The configuration management database (CMDB) allowed me to map dependencies between assets and services, which was handy when troubleshooting outages.

 As much as I loved the platform’s automation and asset tracking, I encountered a few roadblocks.
-Reporting, for example, left me wanting more customization.
-Sure, the pre-built reports were useful, but when I tried to drill down into specifics—like tracking resolution times by agent performance over a custom period—I hit a wall.
+Reporting, for instance, felt a bit restrictive.
+The pre-built reports were helpful, but when I needed more customization, like tracking resolution times by agent performance over a custom period, I found the options somewhat lacking.
+Based on G2 reviews, other users have mentioned similar challenges, wishing for more flexibility in drilling into specific data points.

 What I like about Freshservice: